thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 ...
 ```

-Now, we just need to add a `PsyanimFleeBehavior` and `PsyanimFleeAgent` component to our `agent` entity so it is able to execute a `flee behavior` when needed:
+Now, we need to add a `PsyanimFleeBehavior` and `PsyanimFleeAgent` component to our `agent` entity so it is able to execute a `flee behavior` when needed:

 ```js
 ...